top of page

 💡 Huge Exam Trap!
 Be on the lookout for these!
 Employee injuries are ALWAYS Workers Comp!
 AND I can assure you Premises Liability will be an answer choice!
 Don't let it trick you!

-That’s not an accident.
+That’s not random.

 The Property and Casualty Insurance Exam is not just testing your ability to memorize information.
 It’s testing your ability to read carefully, interpret the question being asked, and apply the correct coverage based on subtle wording changes.